What you can do with Clinical Trials

 Try this

-Search Phase 3 breast cancer trials, group them by sponsor and intervention type, and identify the largest active studies.
+Search ClinicalTrials.gov for pembrolizumab trials, group them by phase and status, and highlight the largest active studies by enrollment.

 Try this

-Find completed clinical trials for GLP-1 agonists with posted results, sort by enrollment, and summarize primary outcomes.
+Find completed GLP-1 agonist trials with posted results on ClinicalTrials.gov, sort by enrollment, and summarize primary outcomes.

 Context to know first

-It searches ClinicalTrials.gov study registrations and details, including conditions, interventions, sponsors, phases, recruitment status, eligibility, locations, contacts, outcomes, and posted results when available.
+Conditions, interventions, sponsors, phases, recruitment status, locations, eligibility, facility contacts, study design, and posted results when sponsors have uploaded them.

-Can patients use it to find recruiting trials?
+Can patients use this to find recruiting trials?

-It can help find candidate studies by condition, status, and location, then summarize eligibility and contact information.
-It does not replace medical advice from a clinician or study coordinator.
+Yes — filter by condition, recruiting status, and location, then read eligibility and contacts.
+This is not medical advice; confirm fit with a clinician or study coordinator.

 Related editorial